swbuchanan/mathboard/README.md

 ## Motivation
-This is a modification of a The Real Programmer's Dvorak optimized slightly for my own personal uses, which involve writing both for programming and for mathematics.
+This is a modification of The Real Programmer's Dvorak optimized slightly for my own personal uses, which involve writing both for programming and for mathematics.

 ## Why Dvorak?
 We all love Dvorak.